Welcome to The Owls Class Page

 P.E. for Year 4 this half term is Monday and Tuesday.
 Please ensure that your child has their P.E. kit in school at all times.
 Please also make sure that all items are clearly marked with your child's name.
 We will be going swimming every Tuesday.
 Please make sure that your child has their swimming kit in school on this day each week.

-In our Electricity topic we will be learning to:
+In our States of Matter topic we will be learning to:

 Learning log tasks are set at the beginning of a topic to be completed over the half term.
 The children will have the whole half term to complete their chosen tasks.
 We will make sure you have the date for the homework to be returned.
 We hope that you enjoy the range of tasks that we have set for you!